ksc-fe/kpc/components/tip/demos/title.md

 ## en-US

-you can customize title content by `title` block.
+You can customize title content by `title` block.

 ```vdt
 import Tip from 'kpc/components/tip';